Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 👉 All companies I tested worked, but some are definitely easier to use and have better features than others.

-👉 For “Data Hogs” who use a lot of IG, TikTok, Youtube, or like to do video calls — Holafly unlimited data eSIMs are the best option in most countries.
+👉 For “Normie Vacationers” who use social media regularly, Holafly unlimited data eSIMs are the best option in most countries.

-👉 For “Nomads” and long-term travelers, it may be more convenient to switch your home line to a plan that includes international data — but there are some caveats.
+👉 For “Nomads”, long-term travelers, or frequent travelers, it may be more convenient to switch your home line to one of the plans I recommend that includes international data — but there are some caveats.

 10 Best eSIMs for International Travel, Tested & Ranked